DirektoratetForByggkvalitet/dibk-cat/README.md

 # [dibk-cat](https://dibk-cat.firebaseapp.com/)

+We made an Invision prototype that can be found here https://projects.invisionapp.com/share/EGCVNJU9T

 ## Development

 You need to link the netliferesearch/dibk-wizard-framework to run this project locally.
 Head over to you clone of that repo in the terminal and type `yarn link`.